Rebalance the indexer cluster

 Stop data rebalancing

-To stop data rebalancing prematurely, run this CLI command on the master node:
+To stop data rebalancing prematurely, run this CLI command on the manager node:

 splunk rebalance cluster-data -action stop